 I think Singapore kids and young people deserve a heart transplant program.
 If I can see this up and running before I die, I will be quite happy.

 After reading the e-mail interview, Dr Terence’s answer for the 3rd question struck me deeply.

 Many of the patients felt restricted to try doing new things, uncertainties and fears often struck them as they’ve encountered enough difficulties in life.
 Being different from the normal people, some of them were often laughed at when they present an ambitious idea. it adds on weight to the patient’s confidence.

 However, the Project Dreamcatchers portrayed themselves in a different image to the public.
 People walked into the exhibition without knowing the artists were around them; they had a mindset that people with congenital disease should be laying on bed feeling sick and not pulling off stunts like creating an art exhibition.

-I would say, the Dreamcatchers surprised the crowd for being able to pull off an exhibition with much success and originality, and also not to forget that the public went home with a
+I would say, the Dreamcatchers surprised the crowd for being able to pull off an exhibition with much success and originality, and also not to forget that the public went home with a different sentiment.

 With Dr Terence’s answer, I reassured myself to go ahead and explore what’s on my mind.
 With that my dear readers, let me end this off with one quote: “Don’t dwell on the status quo, experience life differently.”